 Our RV's Generator is Not Getting Fuel

-Onan 4000 generator in a 94 Fourwinds 5000 does the fuel tank have to be at certain level for the generator to run.
+Onan 4000 generator in a 94 Fourwinds 5000 does the fuel tank have to be at a certain level for the generator to run.

-In most Motorhomes if your fuel level drops below 1/4 tank your generator will no longer get fuel.
+ANSWER: Hi, in most Motorhomes if your fuel level drops below 1/4 tank your generator will no longer get fuel.

 The simple reason for this "feature" is if you are boondocking and running your generator it prevents you from running out of fuel and stranding yourself out in the middle of nowhere.